Nothing Left to Lose (novel): Plot summary

-John Wayne Cleaver is again flying solo on his vendetta against the supernatural killers called "the Withered."
-He follows a lead to the town of Lewisville, Arizona in search of a demon named "Rain."
+John Wayne Cleaver is again flying solo on his vendetta against the supernatural killers called "the Withered".
+He follows a lead to the town of Lewisville, Arizona, in search of a demon named "Rain."
 His first stop is the funeral of a woman he suspects might be a victim of a Withered.
-There, he is approached by an odd, homeless-looking woman who tells him to "Run from Rain."
+There, he is approached by an odd, homeless-looking woman who tells him to "Run from Rain".
 He lands a job as the local mortuary's make-up artist and makes friends with his boss, Margo, and fellow employee, Jasmyn.
 When townspeople begin to die under strange circumstances, John's gig allows him to examine the bodies of the victims: a woman who drowned nowhere near water, and a boy who was burned alive nowhere near fire.
 Then, while walking by the local canal, John is almost drowned by a man who claims " the Dark Lady" was sent to kill him.
-He is rescued by a few men, one of which is a demon named Assu, who has the power to burn things.
-He craves cold, so John takes him back to the mortuary’s freezer.
-There, a fire ignites and Assu is disintegrated into demonic black sludge.
-John tries to clean it all up, worried that if it is discovered, the FBI will track him down.
+He is rescued by a few men, one of whom is a demon named Assu, who has the power to burn things.
+He craves cold, so John takes him back to the mortuary's freezer.
+There, a fire ignites, and Assu is disintegrated into demonic black sludge.
+John tries to clean it all up, worried that the FBI will track him down if it is discovered.
 With this in mind, he takes extra precautions, including arming the mortuary doors with motion detectors and finding a new place to stay.